Loose Legendrian and Pseudo-Legendrian Knots in 3-Manifolds: Basic Properties of Framed and -Transverse Isotopy

-In each chart $(U_i,\phi_i)$, the projection of the framed isotopy $\overline{K}_t$ to the $xy$-plane (after forgetting the framing) can be viewed as a sequence of type 1, 2 and 3 Reidemeister moves, in addition to ambient isotopy.
+In each chart we may assume that the projection of the framed isotopy $K_t$ to the $xy$-plane is a sequence of first, second, and third Reidemeister moves, in addition to ambient isotopy.

-The type 2 and 3 Reidemeister may appear in the projection of a $V$-transverse isotopy to the $xy$-plane, but type $1$ does not appear, because the projection of a $V$-transverse isotopy to the $xy$-plane is always an immersed curve.
+The second and third Reidemeister moves may appear in the projection of a $V$-transverse isotopy, but the first move does not appear, because the projection of a $V$-transverse isotopy to the $xy$-plane will always be an immersed curve.

 There are four different kinds of kinks that may appear in a type 1 Reidemeister move, and these kinks are pictured in Figure~\ref{fourkinks.fig}.
 Each kink is labeled by an ordered pair, where the first number is the contribution of the kink to the rotation number of the projection to the $xy$-plane, and the second is the local writhe number.